clausejs/clausejs/packages/clausejs/README.md

 ### Why don't you call it "spec"?

 "Spec" already carries a different meaning in the JavaScript community, which is strongly associated with unit tests.
-While introducing this library to developers with the term "spec", I was often met a blank stare along with a commment like "I already know how to write a spec, so what's the point?"
-I then quickly realized that a new term needs to be coined to refect some of the vastly different concepts introduced by Clause.
+While introducing this library to developers with the term "spec", I was often met with a confused look along with a commment such as "I already know how to write a spec, so what's the point?"
+I then quickly realized that a new term needs to be coined to refect some of the vastly different concepts introduced in Clause.

 ## Community

 [![Discussion](https://img.shields.io/gitter/room/TechnologyAdvice/Stardust.svg)](https://gitter.im/clausejs/clausejs)

-## Credit, Inspirations & Prior work
+## Prior art

 - Both origin of the idea and API are heavily inspired by Rich Hickey et, al.'s [clojure.spec](http://clojure.org/about/clause).
 - Some aspects of the design are drawn by Scheme's [contract system](https://docs.racket-lang.org/guide/contracts.html).